Bandwidth/bandwidth.github.io/messaging/about.md

 ## MMS and Group Message Delivery Receipts {#mms-dlr}

-MMS and Group messages **don’t** currently support delivery receipts.
-However, you will still receive a message delivered event when the message is sent.
-For _only MMS and Group Messages_ this means that your message has been handed off to the Bandwidth core network, but has not been confirmed at the downstream carrier.
-We are actively working to support true delivery receipts for the v2 Messaging API.
+MMS and Group messages delivery receipts are currently in beta and you will need to enable them to receive them.